mayaanne/foundations/resources/blog-instructions.md

 # Blog Instructions

 ### Summary
-Each week you'll produce 2 blog posts - 1 cultural and 1 technical.
+Each Sprint you'll produce 2 blog posts - 1 cultural and 1 technical.
 These are published to your `http://username.github.io/' page, which is visible to your cohort and anyone else you share the link with.
-Your engagment with the blog questions and content each week count towards your Foundations assessment.
+Your engagment with the blog questions and content each Sprint count towards your Foundations assessment.

 ## Blog Setup
-In week 1's ["Setup new Repo & Create Blog Challenge"](../week-1/git-new-repo-github-pages-blog.md) you created a new repo github.io and cloned it to your computer.
+In Sprint 1's ["Setup new Repo & Create Blog Challenge"](../sprint-1/git-new-repo-github-pages-blog.md) you created a new repo github.io and cloned it to your computer.
 Hopefully you cloned it to a sensible file directory for example:

 Example: Good
 `User/Kiri/Dev-Academy/kiri.github.io`